schwilklab/schwilklab.github.io/_pages/prospective-students.md

 ### Application Procedures ###

-Email me a Curriculum Vitae and be sure to include:

- 1. statement of your research interests and career goals
- 2. academic and professional accomplishments (degrees, GPA, GRE scores, awards, fellowships, publications, grants, presentations at professional meetings, jobs)
- 3. summary of your past research experiences
- 4. names, addresses, phone numbers, and email addresses of 2-3 references

-I will contact you for discussion and you will then need to apply to the graduate programs in both the [Department of Biological Sciences][TTU-BIOL] and in the [Graduate School at Texas Tech University][TTU-gradschool].
+Contact me via email and we can discuss your research interests and career goals.
+You will then need to apply to the Biological Science graduate program through the [Graduate School at Texas Tech University][TTU-gradschool].

 The official departmental application deadlines are February 1 for the following Fall Semester, but prospective students must have all application materials to me by mid-January in order to be considered for acceptance and scholarships.
 Please contact me any time, however, as rolling admissions are possible.